 Renters insurance typically comes with a few different types of coverage.
 The first is for personal property.
 Personal property coverage is designed to cover the cost of damages to your belongings, like your clothing, furniture and electronics.
 Depending on how much personal property you have and what your tolerance is for risk, your personal property level will vary.

 The other main coverage provided by a renters insurance policy is personal liability insurance.
-Liability coverage pays the medical bills and legal fees for someone injured on your property, if you are found at fault for their injuries.
+Liability coverage pays the medical bills and legal fees for someone injured on your property if you are found at fault for their injuries.
 It can also pay for the damage you cause to someone else’s property.
-The amount of liability coverage you need will depend on a number of factors, including how many assets you have to protect and the value of those assets, if you have pets and if you frequently have visitors.
-Your landlord may require you to have a certain amount of liability coverage.
+The amount of liability coverage you need will depend on a number of factors, including how many assets you have to protect and the value of those assets, if you have pets in your rented home and if you frequently have visitors.
+Although renters insurance is not required at the state level in Georgia, your landlord may require you to have a certain amount of liability coverage.

 Frequently asked questions